-DigiPen encompasses over 42,000 square feet with a library, lunchroom, and auditorium, dedicated computer labs for each cohort of students, as well as additional
+DigiPen encompasses over 42,000 square feet with a library, lunchroom, and auditorium, dedicated computer labs for each cohort of students, as well as additional classrooms for lectures and instruction.
+The current student to computer ratio for the 2001-2002 academic year is 1:1.
+Our maximum class size for 2002-2003 is 150 students in either lecture or computer lab settings.

 Major equipment items include microphone and LCD projection systems in several of the classrooms, multiple presentation media in the auditorium including VCR, document camera, DVD, Laser Disc and CD player.
 Students also have access to BetaCam SP recording equipment.
-Computers currently range in power from 233 MHz Pentium II to 450 MHz Pentium III.
+Computers currently range in power from 233 MHz Pentium II to 1 GHz Pentium 4.
 DigiPen upgrades the computer equipment on a regular basis.